Are you trying to create a new post in WordPress? Do you want to learn about all the WordPress post features you see on your screen?

 WordPress allows you to sort your posts into categories and tags.
 These taxonomies help you organize your content into sections and topics.

-The categories and tags meta boxes are located in the right-hand column, under the Document settings.
+The categories and tags meta boxes are located in the right-hand column.

-A featured image (also known as post thumbnail) is the main article image which represents the content.
+A featured image (also known as a post thumbnail) is the main article image that represents the content.
 They’re prominently displayed on your website on single posts, blog archive pages, as well as on the homepage of news, magazine, and blog websites.

 Almost all WordPress themes support the featured image functionality.
-You will find the option to add a featured image to your post in the right column under the Document settings.
+You will find the option to add a featured image to your post in the right column.

 Simply click on the ‘Set featured image’ button and then select or upload the image you want to be used as the featured image.